 Windows Server 2012 Core Hyper-V Server does not come with a vmconnect.exe.
-If you ever wanted to connect to a Virtual Machine which does not have an IP yet, you could download and run the VMConnect.bat.
-VMConnect.bat calls PowerShell scripts which redirects connection requests to Hyper-V Server on port 2179 and then allow you to connect to a virtual machine of your choice.
+If you ever wanted to connect to a Virtual Machine that does not have an IP yet, you could download and run the VMConnect.bat.
+VMConnect.bat calls PowerShell scripts which redirects connection requests to Hyper-V Server on port 2179 and then allows you to connect to a virtual machine of your choice.

 VMDK to VHD2 Convertor

 If you are not using System Center Virtual Machine Manager (AKA SCVMM), VMDK2VHD tool is a simple utility that can be used to convert VMDK files to Hyper-V VHD files quickly.

 Hyper-V VM Mover

 There is no need to export and import a virtual machine to move across the hosts.
 This utility helps you move virtual machines across the Hyper-V Servers without having to export them first.
 This utility has been tested on Windows Server 2008 RTM and SP2 but it should work on Windows Server 2012 Hyper-V Server also.

 VHD Resizer a free tool designed to resize Hyper-V Virtual Machine’s VHD files.
 You can use this tool to convert from Fixed to Dynamic VHD disks.
 Since this is a sector-by-sector copy operation, the source file remains unchanged.
 You can even use this tool to convert physical hard disks or USB hard disks to a Hyper-V VHD file.